-Choosing to sponsor a MotoGP team can give you the opportunity to do business with the company that the team is direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
-These huge brands could then become your customers, allowing you to offer them your products or services.
+Choosing to sponsor a MotoGP team can give you the chance to do business with the company that the team is direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
+These huge brands could then become your customers, allowing you to sell them your products or services.

-Another benefit is the facilities, such as the company museum or the racing department, that the team is likely to have and which can be used by sponsors in PR activities, product launches and other activation activities.
+Other important benefits are the facilities, such as the company museum or the racing department, that the team is likely to have and which can be used by sponsors for PR activities, product launches and other promotional activities.

 Sponsoring a MotoGP rider

 After having read the first part of this article, it might seem like sponsoring a team is always the best options – but of course, this might not be the case.

-If we think about the immediate relationship that is available (for brands to leverage) between an athlete and their fanbase, we can see how the emotional connection that comes with a rider-based MotoGP sponsorship campaign might be very effective.
+Just think about the immediate relationship that exist (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.

-MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the the availability, the charisma, and the fame that your potential customers immediately recognise.
+MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the charisma, and the fame that your potential customers immediately recognise.
 After all, when visiting a track a guest is much more likely to try to take a picture with a MotoGP rider – probably settling for a snap with a bike only when the rider is not available.

-Now, let’s think about budgets.
-If you have a large budget for the MotoGP sponsorship campaign, by sponsoring a team you may be able to use images of the races and the riders themselves for a few days.
-The rider will have to wear the team uniform of the team, which is unlimited and can aid your communication – but be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this, you always need direct contract with the athlete in question.
+Now, let’s talk about budgets.
+If you have a large budget to invest in a MotoGP sponsorship campaign, by sponsoring a team you may be able to use the images of the bikes while racing and the riders in action for a few days.
+The rider will have to wear the team uniform and can use them in your communication activiteis.
+Be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this kind of deals, you always need the direct contract with the athlete in question.